How do you choose a good sports handicapping service?

-The article was prompted by several emails I had received prior to the 2017 college football & NFL season asking, “Why should I purchase a subscription to The Saturday Edge?” and my answers were based on feedback we have received over the years from subscribers who have purchased our service.
+The article was prompted by several emails I had received prior to the 2017 college football & NFL season asking, “Why should I purchase a subscription to The Daily Sports Edge?” and my answers were based on feedback we have received over the years from subscribers who have purchased our service.

 However, the article also generated several emails asking, “How do you choose a good sports handicapping service?”

 Handicapping the Handicappers

 Choosing a good sports handicapping service can definitely be tricky.
 Let’s face it, sports handicappers … “touts” … don’t exactly have the best reputation for honesty, and with the advent of the Internet, essentially anyone can claim to be a successful handicapper.

 So, after pondering the question for a while, I came up with a list of things you might want to look for when considering how to choose a good sports handicapping service.

 Long-Term Success & Realistic Expectations – These two are, unfortunately, correlated.
 The best way to truly judge whether a sports handicapping service is good or not, is to view their long-term record.